prbpedro/java-springboot-microservices-patterns-exemples/README.md

 ## Running the integration tests

-To run the infrastructure needed to the tests execute the folloing command:
+To initialize the infrastructure needed to the tests execute the folloing command:
 ```bash
 ./gradlew runAppInfrastructureComposeUp
 ```
 This will create an Instance of MySql with one database named dumb_db, one table named DumbEntity with only only columnd, an auto generated id.
 This is done by running the scripts / schema.sql file.
-It will also create a read only user by running the scripts / createreadonlyuser.sql file
+The initialization process will also create a read only user by running the scripts / createreadonlyuser.sql file.

 After then infrastructure initialization you can run the integration tests by simple running the folloing command:
 ```bash